brandtkeller/home-lab/README.md

 ## Work In-progress
 - Deployment of "stable" RKE2 cluster
   - TODO:
-    - terraform updated to k8s 1.25
     - terraform backend initialized for local minio
-    - terraform rke2-node github repo created
-      - TODO: investigate airgap file transfer - may delay utilization
-    - Add an "additional manifests" directory under files
+    - Move state to Minio
-    - registries.yaml file for proxy cache mirror
+    - Review deploying harbor for use as a proxy cache
-    - Template vip.yaml file in terraform
-    - Create sops key and create gitops Big Bang kustomization
-    - Address storage plans - openebs Jiva w/ replication
+    - Photoprism deployment
+    - Velero setup
+    - AWS minio copy to S3 cronjob